Stochastic synaptic dynamics under learning: Dynamics of learning

 An analogous argument for the variances leads to

 for which we do not know an explicit solution.
-Still, \prettyref{eq:var_degrad_iter} can be evaluated numerically. $K^{(k)}$ and $G^{(k)}$ are shown and compared to simulations in \prettyref{fig:dynamics_macroscopic}(a,b); within a few hundert patterns, $K^{(k)}$ and $G^{(k)}$ decay to their equilibrium values $m_{0}$ and $V_{0}$, respectively.
+Still, \prettyref{eq:var_degrad_iter} can be evaluated numerically. $K^{(k)}$ and $G^{(k)}$ are shown and compared to simulations in \prettyref{fig:dynamics_macroscopic}(a,b); within a few hundred patterns, $K^{(k)}$ and $G^{(k)}$ decay to their equilibrium values $m_{0}$ and $V_{\ast}$, respectively.

-\paragraph{Recall}
+\subsubsection{Recall}

-Lastly, we investigate how well target 0 can be recalled when cue 0 is presented after $k$ subsequent training sessions.
+To get a meaningful measure of memory capacity, we investigate how well target 0 can be recalled when cue 0 is presented after $k$ subsequent training sessions.
 For simplicity, we only consider the case $\nu_{\text{lo}}=0$, i.e., where non-cue Poisson processes are silent.
 We follow the approach of \citep{Auer2025_preprint} and evaluate the dendritic sums: For each post-synaptic neuron, we compute its summed synaptic weight stemming from cue 0 neurons

 The summed weight reflects how strongly each neuron is driven by the cue 0.
 If the $f_{s}N_{E}$ most strongly driven neurons are the target pattern $\bp_{0}$, the association is perfectly recalled.
 We assume that a certain amount of errors can be corrected by a downstream mechanism, e.g., by an attractor network or a perceptron.
-Therefore, we next derive the fraction $a_{k}^{\text{fp}}$ of false positives in an attempted recall.
-From this fraction, we define the memory capacity as
+We denote neurons among the most strongly driven neurons that are indeed in $\bp_{0}$ as the correctly activated neurons.
+Next, we derive the fraction $a_{k}$ of correctly activated neurons in an attempted recall $k$ training sessions after retrieval.
+The fraction $a_{k}$ may be interpreted as the accuracy of an association.
+From the accuracy, we define the memory capacity as